Premium .com Domain Names: Rent, Lease, or Buy?

 Well, the answer is quite simple.

-Investors and business owners want to make their unique ideas online wish to have the most ideal domain names, premium .com domain names, for whatever business they have in mind.
+Investors and business owners who want to make their unique ideas online wish to have the ideal domain names, premium .com domain names, for whatever business they have in mind.

-In addition and more specifically speaking to the value they bring to online businesses, premium .com domain names are category-defining domain names and business owners of online businesses have come to understand that their customer use generic words when search for a variety of products and services using search engines.
+In addition, and more specifically speaking to the value they bring to online businesses, premium .com domain names are category-defining domain names, and business owners of online businesses have come to understand that their customers use generic words when searching for a variety of products and services using search engines.